agarciadom/llma4se-2025/talk/slides.md

 * LangGraph Server wraps a graph around an API
 * LangGraph provides SDKs with clients for the API
-* This allows for reusing an agent from a larger app (e.g. a web client)
+* This allows for reusing an agent from a larger app (e.g. a web client, like Studio)
 * Checkpointing can be replaced with Postgres + Redis for persistence across restarts

 ## Beyond this talk